zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-Icinga2-Tutorial-Part-2.md

 For my HTTP check, the website uses HTTPS, and no HTTP site is available.
 So by setting the SSL variable, we can ensure that just HTTPS is being checked.
 This ensures we are getting an accurate reading.
-I also set warning time to five minutes of down, and critical to 10 minutes of down.
-Now we need to assure that our definition works.
+Now we need to ensure that our declaration works.

     captor conf.d # /etc/init.d/icinga2 checkconfig
     checking Icinga2 configuration.